 February 16, 2021

 Paytas takes to her H3H3 podcast, Frenemies, to reveal more disturbing allegations against Dobrik.
 She claims Dobrik hid while she had sex with her boyfriend, Jason Nash, and filmed her naked without her consent.
 Nash was aware of the prank; however, Paytas claims, “there was no consent given.
 Because I was dating Jason, because I was a participant in the vlogs — that’s my consent?
 She also asked Dobrik not to post the video titled “I SNUCK INTO THEIR HOTEL ROOM (SURPRISE)”; the video is still live and currently has more than 14 million views.

 Klein accuses Dobrik of covering up his assault of Francois by deleting problematic clips from past vlogs and podcast episodes.
 Klein specifically mentions a section from a podcast episode in which Dobrik and Nash are talking and laughing about the 2017 prank they played on Francois.

 March 1, 2021

 David Dobrik launches his app, Dispo: the name suggested by Karim in the TikTok series.
-Although it’s not illegal for Dobrik to use this name, many viewers are displeased with the lack of recognition for Karim.
+Though the company had trademarked the name in June 2020, many viewers are displeased with the lack of recognition for Karim.
 In addition to this, the review section on Dispo in the application store is flooded with comments calling for Dobrik to take accountability for his actions and acknowledge those speaking out against him.